opentelekomcloud-docs/image-management-service/doc/public-images/source/index.rst

 Password login: Only possible on the console.
 Default user is ``linux``.
 A random password is generated during ECS creation.
 The Password is shown on the noVNC console.
-SSH login: With default user ``linux`` For Ubuntu images only SSH login with user ``ubuntu`` will work.
+SSH login: With default user ``linux``.
+For Ubuntu images only SSH login with user ``ubuntu`` will work.

 Enterprise Linux